Frequently Asked Questions

 Analytical Vs Simulation Modelling

-Excel is a common tool used for simulation modelling, sometimes however there are times when the analytics solution does not exist. this includes dynamic systems that feature:
+Excel is a common tool used for simulation modelling.
+However, there are times when the analytics solution does not exist.
+This includes dynamic systems that feature:

 - Non-linear behaviour